 The Arc of Spokane

-The city of Spokane is home to 7,000 individuals who have an intellectual or developmental disability such as autism, cerebral palsy, or Down syndrome.
 The Arc of Spokane works to promote independence and better the quality of life for those with developmental disabilities.
-As a student volunteer, you will interact with individuals at The Arc of Spokane on Tuesdays from 1 to 3 pm by playing games and engaging in fun activities.
+As student volunteers you will build relationships within the Community Center through games, crafts, and hanging out with one another.
 Having a disability should never prevent someone from enjoying a joyful and meaningful life.
-Be an advocate, and an ally.
+Be an advocate and an ally.

 Saturdays, 9:45 am to 12:15 pm

-Make deep, lasting connections with those experiencing homelessness in our community!
-Our main purpose at House of Charity is to form relationships and to show others that they are worthy of love and respect.
-Volunteers will build relationships with patrons by having conversations, playing games, watching sports, providing support in the kitchen, and sorting donated goods.
-You’ll make great friends, engage in deep and intellectual conversations, learn more about poverty, and make a difference in Spokane’s community!
+Make deep, lasting connections with those experiencing homelessness in our community.
+Our main purpose at House of Charity is to form relationships and show others they are worthy of love and respect.
+Service will center around conversing with patrons of the shelter and providing support in the kitchen when needed.
+This is an opportunity to build relationships, engage in important conversations regarding social injustice, learn about local poverty, and work for change in Spokane’s community.

 Wednesdays, 5:45 to 8:15 pm

-Maplewood Gardens is one of very few options for Medicare/Medicaid assisted living in Spokane.
+Maplewood Gardens, near the Gonzaga campus in the Logan neighborhood, is one of very few options for Medicare/Medicaid assisted living in Spokane.
 Many residents who live there seek friendship and connection.
-As a volunteer, you will offer residents companionship and build a strong community through playing games with them for 2 hours each Wednesday evening.
+As a volunteer, you will offer residents companionship and build a strong community through playing games with them for two hours each Wednesday evening.
 Help us build strong relationships with Maplewood Gardens residents and strengthen our community.
-THIS SITE IS FULL FOR SPRING 2018.
-PLEASE CHECK OUT OUR OTHER OPPORTUNITIES!

 Women experiencing homelessness face increased risk of injury, medical and mental illness, physical and sexual assault, substance abuse, and dehumanization.
 Miryam’s House is a transitional housing program that offers a supportive and nurturing environment for women recovering from crises related to homelessness, abuse, addiction, and displacement.
-As a volunteer, you will offer companionship, build community, and encourage growth and self-sufficiency among residents through meaningful social interactions.
-THIS SITE IS FULL FOR SPRING 2018.
-PLEASE CHECK OUT OUR OTHER OPPORTUNITIES!
+As a volunteer, you will cook a meal with residents while building community and engaging in meaningful social interactions.
+NOTE: per Miryam’s House policy, every volunteer must identify as a woman.

-Senior citizens and people with disabilities in the Logan neighborhood want to make connections and create friendships with Gonzaga students.
-Friends of O’Malley will spend 2 hours weekly building community through playing games and having conversations.
-This program offers Zags the opportunity to recognize the infinite worth of individuals both on and off of campus.
-THIS SITE IS FULL FOR SPRING 2018.
-PLEASE CHECK OUT OUR OTHER OPPORTUNITIES!
+Senior citizens and people with disabilities in the Logan neighborhood want to make connections and create friendships with Gonzaga students like you.
+Friends of O’Malley will spend two hours weekly building community through playing bingo and having conversations.
+This program offers Zags the opportunity to recognize the infinite worth of individuals both on and off campus.

 St. Margaret’s Shelter

 St. Margaret’s Shelter is a short-term housing environment for families struggling with housing insecurity.
-As a volunteer, students will provide childcare, as well as work in the shelter’s food bank and clothing store.
-Be a part of the solution, and support families as they transition into stable homes.
-THIS SITE IS FULL FOR SPRING 2018.
-PLEASE CHECK OUT OUR OTHER OPPORTUNITIES!
+As volunteers, students will spend time with the children who live there and help sort donations for the clothing store and food bank.
+Be a part of the solution and support families as they transition into stable homes.
+THIS SITE IS FULL FOR FALL 2019.

 To Register:1.
 Fill out CCE’s General Volunteer Application through CiviCore